Slimeemils/nui_drawtext/README.md

 In collaboration with [OnlyCats](https://github.com/onlycats)

-Whether it's for creating menus for the restaurants you work at, instructions at certain locations, trolling citizens, or even leaving announcements SO PEOPLE STOP STEALING TOW TRUCKS! nui_drawtext will be perfect for you!
+Whether it's for creating menus at the restaurants you work for, instructions at certain locations, trolling citizens, or even leaving announcements SO PEOPLE STOP STEALING TOW TRUCKS! nui_drawtext will be perfect for you!
 Have the ability to create 3D DrawText with ease through our super awesome NUI menu!

 # Key Features
 * NUI Menu